*Note: during the pandemic, please refer to Research during COVID-19

 - Researchers (faculty, staff, students) are NOT to sign agreements with international organizations or agencies for their research.
 Such agreements require review by the Office of Research Services and are signed on behalf of the University by appropriate signing officers.

 - All research conducted by University researchers (faculty, staff, students) which involve human participants must receive approval from the Research Ethics Board (REB).
 Changes to REB protocols – even when they arise in the field – must be submitted to the REB for review.
-If a change must occur due to time pressures or difficulty in communicating from the field, the REB must be notified as soon as reasonably possible (firstname.lastname@example.org), using a Change Request Form.
+If a change must occur due to time pressures or difficulty in communicating from the field, the REB must be notified as soon as reasonably possible (firstname.lastname@example.org), using an Amendment Form.

 Where REB protocols involve travel for international research, the REB notifies the Centre for International Programs by copying Lynne Mitchell (Director) on the receipt of the ethics application.
 The Centre for International Programs assesses the safety and security situation for the research destination(s) in keeping with the Safe International Travel Policy.
 Students and advisors are contacted if there are travel restrictions for the research destination(s) as outlined in the Policy.

 - Faculty advisors to graduate students have responsibilities outlined in the University’s Graduate Calendar.
-In particular:
+Faculty advisors are responsible for:

 - Faculty advisors are responsible for their students in the field to the extent that they must ensure that they have fully educated their students about the requirements (legal and administrative) for research both in Canada and in the foreign country(ies) to which their students will travel.
 Students must be made aware that they must follow the requirements – as outlined by their supervisor and pursuant to University policies.
 Any requests or demands to change these requirements must be referred to the faculty advisor, the Office of Research Services, or the Centre for International Programs.